benjhess/node-packer/node/doc/api/http2.md

 Headers are represented as own-properties on JavaScript objects.
 The property keys will be serialized to lower-case.
-Property values should be strings (if they are not they will be coerced to strings) or an Array of strings (in order to send more than one value per header field).
+Property values should be strings (if they are not they will be coerced to strings) or an `Array` of strings (in order to send more than one value per header field).

-For example:

 ```js
 const headers = {